gustavomdsantos/mscorefonts-extra/README.md

 ### Installation

 1. Download the latest `.deb` file here:

     [![Release version](https://img.shields.io/github/v/release/gustavomdsantos/mscorefonts-extra?color=brightgreen&label=Download&style=for-the-badge)](https://github.com/gustavomdsantos/mscorefonts-extra/releases/latest)

 2. Open it with any Debian package installer (*dpkg*, *gdebi*, *captain*, etc).

+3. If your system is saying that the `ttf-mscorefonts-installer` package is not available, run this command and try to install the `.deb` file again:

+    ```bash
+    sudo add-apt-repository multiverse && sudo apt update
+    ```

+4. Enjoy!

 ### Included fonts